gardener/gardener/docs/extensions/gardener-extension-shoot-flux.md

 ```
 in order to install the extension.

-For an exemplary use of the extension, we prepared a public repository containing manifest for the installation of [Podinfo](https://github.com/stefanprodan/podinfo).
+For an exemplary use of the extension, 23Technologies have prepared a public repository containing manifest for the installation of [Podinfo](https://github.com/stefanprodan/podinfo).
 As a Gardener operator you can apply the following `ConfigMap` to your Garden cluster
 ``` yaml
 apiVersion: v1